 Site Evaluation

-(1) A site evaluation shall be conducted on every site where a new sewage system is to be designed.
+(1) A site evaluation shall be conducted on every site where a new septic system is to be designed.

 (2) The percolation time for the septic design shall be determined by,